 Are masks mandatory?

 Some state and local governments have issued orders that require face masks in public places.
 Workers in certain businesses also have to wear them because they’re in constant close contact with others.
+They are also required on all forms of public transportation suh as planes, buses and trains.

 Are masks useless if there’s a gap?